 Migrate your WordPress Website

-It starts with manual migrations, using options such as WP Manage, or GoDaddy Prosites, plugins like All-in-One WP Migration or Duplicator, Hostings with built in migration tools – cPanel has Installatron, Managed WordPress has its own, etc.
+Manual migrations, using paid programs such as WP Manage or GoDaddy Prosites, Hostings with built in migration tools (cPanel has Installatron, Managed WordPress etc.), or plugins like Duplicator.

 All-in-One WP Migration

 This WordPress Migration plugin is one of the best, and my favorite.
 It basically works by installing the plugin to the original site that you are migrating – the source site – and downloading a .wpress file to your computer.

 Then, simply install a brand new WordPress site on the destination, install All-in-One WP Migration plugin, make sure the correct domain is attached to the site, and import the site!
 That’s it.

 Let’s check out some step by step instructions.